Exclusive photoproduction of light and heavy vector mesons: thresholds to very high energies: Introduction

 \section{Introduction}

 Exclusive vector-meson photoproduction,

 provides a clean environment to study diffractive scattering from the proton and thereby obtain information about the reaction mechanism and both hadrons involved in the process.
+(Herein, we consider only ground-state vector-mesons.)

 Understanding the energy dependence of these cross sections has long challenged theory.
 Contrary to perturbative quantum chromodynamics (QCD) expectations, which suggest that total cross sections should fall as the center‑of‑mass energy-squared, $s=W^2$, increases, experiments show that such photoproduction cross sections actually rise with $s$ \cite{Baksay:1978sg}.
 This issue was analysed, \emph{e.g}., in Ref.\,\cite{Foldy:1963zz}, with the conclusion that the mechanism responsible should correspond to exchange of something that has isospin zero and is even under charge conjugation.
 Interactions of this kind can be expressed in Regge phenomenology via Pomeron, $\mathbb P$, exchange, with a trajectory whose intercept $\alpha_{\mathbb{P}}(0)>1$.

 The QCD character of the Pomeron is widely discussed \cite{Donnachie:2002en, Gribov:2003nw}.
 It is typically supposed to represent the collective exchange of a family of colourless, crossing-even states, with two-gluon exchange being the leading contributor \cite{Forshaw:1997dc}.
-Connections with glueball physics are also discussed \cite{Meyer:2004jc, Boschi-Filho:2005xct}.
+Some phenomenological approaches distinguish between a hard (not necessarily perturbative) and soft Pomeron \cite{Donnachie:1998gm}; and connections with glueball physics are also discussed \cite{Meyer:2004jc, Boschi-Filho:2005xct}.